 I’ll never forget the time I got to see Mikhail Baryshnikov dance in person.

 He was with the White Oak Dance Project, which was a modern dance company he founded.
 The year was about 1995 and they were doing a series of four dances, only one of which Baryshnikov himself was in.
-He was already 47 or 48 years old and I wondered what I would see.
+He was already 47 or 48 years old at the time, and I wondered what I would see.
 Most of the dancers on the stage were much younger than him, about 20 to 25.
-Would he still be able to keep up with the other dancers, or would he be a sort of pale version of his former self.
-Most of the dancers on the stage were much younger than him, about 20 to 25 if I remember correctly and dance is a physically strenuous activity.
-I’m not even 47 yet, but I know there would be no way I could ever handle the rigors of such a schedule.
+Would he still be able to keep up with the other dancers, or would he be a sort of pale version of his former self?
+I guess I was about to find out.
 The first three acts were admittedly kind of dull.
 Maybe if you were a modern dance enthusiast you would have appreciated the performance, but I thought it was pretty boring.
-Had it not been for the fact that I had a crush on my friend Sharon who I took to the performance, I probably would have fallen asleep.
-But then I would have missed his performance.
-When Baryshnikov took the stage, he completely captured the attention of everyone in the room.
+Had it not been for the fact that I had a crush on the girl who I took to the performance, I probably would have fallen asleep.
+But then I would have missed Baryshnikov.
+When he took the stage, he completely captured the attention of everyone in the room.
 He danced circles around the kids who were nearly half his age.
 It was as if they were props in a dance routine made just for him.
 I’d never seen anyone move like that before or since.
 If there was anyone who epitomized grace, it would have been him.

 Funny thing about that word “grace” though.

 It’s used in so many different ways.
 When I share with you the grace that Baryshnikov showed that night, you all know exactly what I mean.
 But if we were talking about Mark McGwire’s fall from grace over his steroid use, you’d know what that meant too even though they are completely different definitions.
 We say grace over a meal.
 The credit card company offers us a grace period to pay our bills.
 A person shows grace by admitting to their faults.
 So what does this word really mean?
 And what does it mean to talk about the grace of God?
-Does it mean he can dance better than Baryshnikov?
-We’re going to explore the meaning of “grace” this morning in our reading from John 1:9-18.
-If you have a Bible or a Bible app on your phone, please go to John 1:9-18.
 For anyone who’s been in church for any length of time, you know we talk constantly about God’s grace, but this is another one of those church words that gets thrown out there without any real explanation of what it means.
-We don’t do a good job of letting people know what grace is.
-Many of us assume that everyone knows what we’re talking about, but with so many different interpretations of grace, how do we use it in the church?
+We don’t do a good job of letting people know what grace IS.
+Many of us assume that everyone knows what we’re talking about, but with so many different interpretations of grace, what do we really mean?
 Our passage from John will help us shed a little light on the subject.
 If you would please rise for the reading of the Gospel according to John 1:9-18.
 Hear now the Word of God.

 9 The true light that gives light to everyone was coming into the world.
 10 He was in the world, and though the world was made through him, the world did not recognize him.
 11 He came to that which was his own, but his own did not receive him.
 12 Yet to all who did receive him, to those who believed in his name, he gave the right to become children of God— 13 children born not of natural descent, nor of human decision or a husband’s will, but born of God.